jms-0724/jms-0724/README.md

 - 👀 I’m interested in ...
 Web Development
 - 🌱 I’m currently learning ...
 PHP, Javascript, C# and Python
 - 💞️ I’m looking to collaborate on ...
 Improvements on code
-- 📫 How to reach me ...
+- 📫 How to reach me ... email jamesadamorcastillo@gmail.com
 - 😄 Pronouns: ...
 He
 - ⚡ Fun fact: ...